Franchising may be the next big step for your business.

 As a model for business expansion, franchising is proven and works.
-Consider that franchising has created wealth throughout almost every industry of our economy, whether involving service-based businesses, retail-based businesses, wholesalers, or even non-traditional business models like healthcare, cannabis, and medical spas.
-So, an important question you must ask relates to the strengths and weaknesses of your business, and the factors – business strengths or weaknesses – that you must evaluate, include:
+Consider that franchising has created wealth throughout almost every industry, whether involving service-based businesses, retail-based businesses, wholesalers, or even non-traditional business models like healthcare, cannabis, and medical spas.
+Evaluate the strengths and weaknesses of your business within your own industry, including:

 Step 5: Evaluate the Costs of Franchising

 No matter the business or industry, without the right capital and investments, you can’t win.
 The same is true for franchising.
 Far too many emerging brands enter the franchise world without properly budgeting.
 Many times, they spend all of their money on the franchising process: preparing their operations manual, Franchise Disclosure Document, franchise sales process, etc., without budgeting for franchise sales, marketing, and promoting their franchise brand over the next 3, 6, 12, and 24 months.